e-amzallag/jcontrollab/README.md

-# jcontrollab
+# JControlLab
-JControlLab is a Java API project for the LEGO Control Lab Serial Interface 9751.
+JControlLab is a Java API for the LEGO Control Lab Serial Interface 9751.

+See [dajlab.org/jcontrollab.html](https://www.dajlab.org/jcontrollab.html) for more information.